aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 Keep your eyes out for more Baadges.
 They will be announced by the team as and when they become available.

+Check out the [Baadge](/baadge) page for the complete list of Baadges.

 ### Haunts
 Haunts are the editions of Aavegotchis.
 Haunt numbers are generated sequentially (e.g. Haunt 2 comes after Haunt 1) and these numbers are indicated on the Aavegotchi.
 There is no stats differences between Haunts.